microsoft/VoTT/README.md

  1. Download and extract the app [release package](https://github.com/CatalystCode/CNTK-Object-Detection-Video-Tagging-Tool/releases)

- 2. Run the app by launching the "CNTKVideoTagger" executable which will be located inside the unzipped folder.
+ 2. Run the app by launching the "VOTT" executable which will be located inside the unzipped folder.

  ### Installing CNTK with the FRCNN Prerequisites